 Shacking up before you say “I do” isn’t nearly as taboo as it was a decade or two ago, but that doesn’t mean you won’t get an earful from family members or friends (especially if there isn’t a ring on your finger quite yet!).
 "Tradition is strong," says April Masini, relationship expert and advice columnist.
 "Many people are still the first generation to live together and whenever you break tradition, you've got questions to answer and judgment to be passed."
 But there are serious advantages to living together before you get married, far beyond the cash you’ll save by paying a single rent or mortgage instead of two.
 Consider these five benefits as you decide if moving in with your S.O. is the right choice for you—and be prepared to share them with your loved ones if they start to question your decision.

-3. You discover whether your living habits are compatible.
+1. You’ll find out if your living habits are compatible.

-When you live together before you get married, you find out whether your neat freak self can really stand to share close quarters with your disorganized and often messy partner.
-"You'll find out how tolerant you can be, as well as how upset you each get at your various differences," points out Greer.
+This is probably the first benefit that came to mind when you and your partner started thinking about moving in together: It’s really a practice run for a lifetime of living together—without the major commitment or legal documents.
+"You'll find out how tolerant you can be, as well as how upset you each get at your various differences," points out Jane Greer, Ph.D., relationship expert and author of What About Me?
+Stop Selfishness From Ruining Your Relationship.
+If you’re a total neat freak and your partner isn’t quite so bothered by things piling up here and there or leaving dishes in the sink for a few days, sharing living quarters will help you figure out how to make it work and whether the two of you can handle it.
 Your lifestyle habits extend past your waking hours, though, and living together also means learning to sleep together.
 "You can learn to balance and adapt to each other's sleep schedules," Greer says.
 "You can start to figure out options for handling your differences and needs, and how this will affect your sexual life—e.g. setting aside time for sex if you're on opposite schedules."